China's Wuhan to keep residents on trial as coronavirus lockdowns will be eliminated - Go Tech Daily

 With the government now pledging to deploy resources to deal with dangerous areas, much of the focus has shifted to Heilongjiang, which reported 28 new imported cases crossing the border from Russia on Thursday. .
 So far the province has found 154 cases of infections imported.

-The virus, which first explodes in the city of Wuhan in late 2019, has since spread worldwide affecting more than 1.4 million people, killing more than 87,700.
+The virus, which first broke out in Wuhan in late 2019, has since spread worldwide affecting more than 1.4 million people, killing more than 87,700.

+Officials in Wuhan said Friday that the city will spend 200 million yuan ($ 28.4 million) to upgrade the city’s 425 farmers market, as part of a campaign to improve sanitation.

+Many of the first cases of Covid-19 were linked to a seafood market in Wuhan that also sold other species, suggesting that the new virus could leap from an animal that was traded there to humans.